shobbsd/mitchs-rare-treasures/README.md

     - surname

-## Day-2 -> Advanced

-- Add another query to the `/api/treasures` endpoint, which, when set to true, adds a key to your response, specifying the total value of all the treasures .e.g `/api/treasures?show_total_cost=true`

-- Add another query to the `/api/shops/:id/treasures` endpoint, which, when set to true, adds a key to your response, specifying the total value of all the treasures in that shop.

-- Add another query to the `/api/owners/:id/treasures`, which, when set to true, adds a key to your response, specifying the total value of all the treasures that owner has.

-### Very Advanced
+### Advanced

-- Add another query to the `/api/shops` endpoint, `stock_value` which when set to true, adds a key to each shop specifying the total value of its stock.
+- For each shop object in the `/api/shops` endpoint, there should be a
+  * `stock_value` property which specifies the total value of each shop's stock.

-- Add two more queries to the `/api/users` endpoint,
+- For each user object in the `/api/users` endpoint, there should also be a
-  * `shop_count` which when set to true, adds a key specifying the count of all a users' shops.
+  * `shop_count`  specifying the number of shops for that user
-  * `stock_value` which when set to true, adds a key to each user specifying the total value of all of their stock
+  * `stock_value` specifying the total value of all of their stock